Waynesville School District: Schools populations

-In total, the Waynesville R-VI School District operates 8 full-time educational facilities.
-Waynesville High School, the districts high school, contains a student body of 1498 in grades 9-12.
-The high school also feeds students into the Waynesville Technical Academy, a trade school for students grades 11-12, with a population of 250.
-The district's middle level education for grades 7 and 8 is provided by Waynesville Middle School, population 835.
+In total, the Waynesville R-VI School District operates 9 full-time educational facilities.
+Waynesville High School, the districts high school, contains a student body of 1709 in grades 9-12.
+The high school also feeds students into the Waynesville Career Center, a trade school for students grades 9-12, with a population of 250.
+The district's middle level education for grades 7 and 8 is provided by Waynesville Middle School, population 869, while grade 6 is provided by Waynesville Sixth Grade Center, population 451.
 Primary level education is completed at one of 6 elementary schools: East Elementary (pop.
 844), Freedom Elementary (pop.
 1085), Partridge Elementary (pop.
-273), Pick Elementary (pop.
-338), Thayer Elementary (pop.
+273), Thayer Elementary (pop.
 215) or Wood Elementary.(pop.
 279).

 All students in the Waynesville R-VI School District attend grades 7-8 at Waynesville Middle School and grades 9-12 at Waynesville High School.
 Additionally, High School students from Waynesville, and the surrounding towns of Crocker, Dixon, Laquey, and Richland, may (optionally) attend Waynesville Career Center (formally known as Waynesville Technical Academy).
-The WCC is housed in its own building (new in 2010) and offers programs such as TV journalism, Certified Nursing Assistant classes, Auto Tech, Auto Body, Graphic Design, Computer Technology, Heating and Air conditioning, Cosmetology, and Hospitality and Tourism which students may attend for up to three hours a day and are given the opportunity to learn and work in a field that they could use as a career after high school.
+The WCC is housed in its own building (new in 2010) and offers programs such as Video Production, Certified Nursing Assistant classes, Auto Tech, Auto Body, Graphic Design, Computer Technology, Heating and Air conditioning, Cosmetology, and Marketing which students may attend for up to three hours a day and are given the opportunity to learn and work in a field that they could use as a career after high school.
 The WCC also houses the JROTC classes for Waynesville High, but these are not part of the WCC curriculum.
-Students in the Waynesville/Saint Robert area attend grades K-2 at East Elementary and grades 3-6 at Freedom Elementary.
-Students on the Fort Leonard Wood Military Installation attend grades K-6 at one of the elementary schools located on the installation, this is determined by whichever school is closest to where on the base the family lives.
+Students in the Waynesville area attend grades K-5 at East Elementary and students in the Saint Robert area at Freedom Elementary.
+Students on the Fort Leonard Wood Military Installation attend grades K-5 at one of the elementary schools located on the installation, this is determined by whichever school is closest to where on the base the family lives.